TUDelft-PRIME-Books/Linear-Algebra/Chapter3/LUdecomp.md

 $$

-We illustrate matters with the linear system of example {prf:ref}`Ex:LUdecomp:FirstLU`
+We illustrate matters with the linear system of {prf:ref}`Ex:LUdecomp:FirstLU`.

 ::::::{prf:example}